The ways silent struct copies are made

 The plain field case

-Now look at the plain field:
+Now the plain field:

 1